cloudflare/cloudflare-docs/content/pages/framework-guides/nextjs/deploy-a-nextjs-site.md

 4. After completing configuration, click the **Save and Deploy** button.

-You will see your first deploy pipeline in progress.
+You will be able to review your first deploy pipeline in progress.
 Pages installs all dependencies and builds the project as specified.
 Cloudflare Pages will automatically rebuild your project and deploy it on every new pushed commit.

 Additionally, you will have access to [preview deployments](/pages/configuration/preview-deployments/), which repeat the build-and-deploy process for pull requests.
 With these, you can preview changes to your project with a real URL before deploying them to production.